Itssanthoshhere/Data-Structures-and-Algorithms/C++ with DSA-learning-journey/Day 2 - Exploring Data Types in C++/C++ Practice Questions - Day 2/README.md

-# Day 2: Continuing the Learning Journey
+# Day 2: Continuing the Learning Journey of Data Types in C++

 ## 📚 Today's Practice Question